sktayin/RestApi/README.md

 # RestApi

-Download the files
+1. Download the files
+2. Create the database name ivr
-Import the database file ivr.db in LocalHost
+3. Import the database file ivr.db in LocalHost
-Run the project from localhost htdocs folder
+4. Run the project from localhost htdocs folder